Silesian Military District: District history

 The only division that has endured the period of restructuring in the Silesian Military District was the 11th Armoured Cavalry Division, which passed to the command of the 2nd Mechanised Corps in Kraków.

 A new chapter in the history of the Silesian Military District was the Polish accession to NATO.
 Since joining NATO, soldiers within the District have participated in the allied exercises and operations:Dynamic Response '99, Allied Effort '01, Strong Resolve and 02 Enduring Freedom.
 Since 2000, soldiers of the district have begun to fulfil their first mission as the members of the military alliance as part of NATO's KFOR in Kosovo.

 In 2001 the District passed the operational unit focused on territorial defense.
 The district took over the tasks of logistic support, territorial defense, the military administration and fulfillment of all important functions of the host country, which was a novelty in the Polish Armed Forces.
 During this period, new military units were created.
 It was decided to set up five engineering rescue battalions, which hold a very important place in the logistics tasks involved.
-The structure has four District Material Bases: Wroclaw, Bobrzański Novgorod, Lodz, and Ponds, which deal with peace and wartime supply of its own and allied units operating in the District.
+The structure has four District Material Bases: Wrocław, Nowogród Bobrzański, Łódź, and Ponds, which deal with peace and wartime supply of its own and allied units operating in the District.
 In March 2004, adopted in the subordination of the District 1 Dębliński Regiment Road and Bridge abutment and 10 Logistic Brigade with Opole.